Parole Board Hearings and Other Post-Conviction Remedies

 Expungement of a criminal conviction serves to erase the conviction from your criminal record.
 Expungement is desirable for many people because a criminal record can create obstacles such as limitations on employment and housing options.

 Not every conviction is eligible for expungement: the process is limited to non-violent felonies, and is not always granted even in cases meeting that criterion.
-The Tara L. Sharp & Associates can assess your criminal history and the likelihood that you’ll be granted an expungement.
+Sharp & Storm can assess your criminal history and the likelihood that you’ll be granted an expungement.
 Just schedule a free consultation by dialing 269-978-6560.

 Criminal Defense Help After Conviction